(a) the purposes for processing your personal data for admission to UP;

 Applicants can confidentially view the results of their application through the online portal.
 Please check this UP website (https://upcollegeadmissions.up.edu.ph) for announcements on the availability of results.

-Please address any access requests (e.g., for the UP admission grade) to the UP Office of Admissions through the following email address: [email protected].
+Please address any data subject access request (e. g., for your UP predicted grade for those who filed paper based forms as they have no internet access and are unable to appeal through the DIWA portal) to the UP Office of Admissions through the following email address: [email protected].

 Aside from the right to access and correct your personal data, you have the following rights, subject to the conditions and limitations provided under the DPA, and other applicable laws and regulations:

-UP obtains your consent for the processing of your personal information and sensitive personal information pursuant to this privacy notice by asking you to sign the relevant form.
+UP obtains your consent for the processing of your personal data pursuant to this privacy notice by asking you to sign the relevant form.
 If you are a minor, we will require your parent or guardian to sign the proper form.
-If you wish to withdraw consent, kindly write or send an email ([email protected]) to the UP Office of Admissions, Kalaw Street corner Quirino Avenue, UP Diliman, Quezon City 1101 Philippines, and identify the processing activity for which you are withdrawing consent (e.g., withdrawal of admission application).
+If you wish to withdraw consent, kindly write or send an email ([email protected]) to the UP Office of Admissions, Kalaw Street, corner Quirino Avenue, UP Diliman, Quezon City 1101 Philippines, and identify the processing activity for which you are withdrawing consent (e. g., withdrawal of admission application).